Sign Up for a Free Account

 Overview

-Traumatic encephalopathy refers to a specific pathology found in the brains of people with a history of traumatic brain injury.
-Although first recognized as a clinical entity in the early 20th century, it has become an increasingly controversial topic in both the scientific and sporting communities over the past few decades.
+Chronic traumatic encephalopathy (CTE) refers to a specific pathology found in the brains of people with a history of traumatic brain injury.
+Although first recognized as a clinical entity in the early 20th century, it has only recently become more commonly studied and diagnosed in both the scientific and medical communities over the past 2 decades.
 This article provides a look into its history and epidemiology as well as a summary of current research into the evaluation, diagnosis, and management of this neurodegenerative disease.

 Key points

-• The clinical presentation includes a progressive form of dementia similar to, but distinct from, Alzheimer disease.
+• The clinical presentation of chronic traumatic encephalopathy includes a progressive form of dementia similar to, but distinct from, Alzheimer disease, although it can be mistaken for it.

 • The only known risk factor is a history of either multiple mild or at least one moderate to severe traumatic brain injury; signs and symptoms of disease often begin years or even decades after the last reported head injury.

-• As with other neurodegenerative diseases, there is no cure for chronic traumatic encephalopathy, and treatment is largely symptomatic.
+• There is no cure for chronic traumatic encephalopathy; treatment is symptomatic.

-• Current research is underway to diagnose the clinical traumatic encephalopathy syndrome, and subsequently chronic traumatic encephalopathy, in living patients using clinical evaluation criteria and biomarkers, such as serum, cerebrospinal fluid, and imaging studies.
+• Current research is underway to diagnose traumatic encephalopathy syndrome, and subsequently chronic traumatic encephalopathy, in living patients using clinical evaluation criteria and biomarkers, such as serum, cerebrospinal fluid, and imaging studies.

 Historical note and terminology